-- Unsure—Investigate whether or not the video has CC, and if so, is it accurate and do the captions syncronize and match the video?
-Do not assume that materials (such as Youtube videos) are accurately closed captioned because they have a CC icon.
+- Unsure—Investigate whether or not the video has CC, and if so, is it accurate and do the captions synchronize and match the video?
+Do not assume that materials (such as YouTube videos) are accurately closed captioned because they have a CC icon.
 To be certain, turn the CC on, turn the volume off, and watch the video to see if you can follow it.

 - No—Remove inaccessible materials.
 Materials are not to be made available to any students until they are made accessible for all students.
 For example, if a video is not closed captioned, do not post it on Blackboard until it has been captioned.